hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 **What is dispersion?** Dispersion is a measure of spread or variability in the data.
 Variance, standard deviation, IQR, among other measures, can all be used to measure dispersion.
 However, DESeq2 has a specific measure of dispersion (α) related to the mean (μ) and variance of the data: `Var = μ + α*μ^2`.

-**What information does it give us?** The plot of mean versus variance in count data below shows the variance in gene expression per gene increases with the mean expression:
+**What information does it give us?** The plot of mean versus variance in count data below shows the variance in gene expression increases with the mean expression (each black dot is a gene):

 <img src="../img/deseq_mean_vs_variance.png" width="600">